-12. Anders Tomas Dimblad
+14. Anders Tomas Dimblad

-Area General Manager Angsana Laguna Phuket / Homm Suites Laguna grew his career up in various exposures across different locations of our properties from Maldives to Dubai, Bangkok, and Ras Al Khaimah.
-He left the Group in July 2014 from his role as Area General Manager for Banvan Tree Al Wadi and Banvan Tree Beach Club Ras Al Khaimah.
+Area General Manager Laguna Phuket Hotels

+Mr Dimblad has over 20 years of leadership in hospitality management, with over 15 years in various capacities within the Banyan Tree Group.
+He first joined the Group as Rooms Division Manager for Banyan Tree Seychelles in 2003 and gradually grew his career up in various exposures across different locations of our properties from Maldives to Dubai, Bangkok, and Ras Al Khaimah.
+He left the Group in July 2014 from his role as Area General Manager for Banyan Tree Al Wadi and Banyan Tree Beach Club Ras Al Khaimah.
 In February 2016, we welcomed him back as pre-opening General Manager for Banyan Tree Signatures Kuala Lumpur and Pavilion Hotel Kuala Lumpur Managed by Banyan Tree.